jordimas/gnome-shell-extension-arcmenu/README.md

 Now open the gnome tweak tool window by executing `gnome tweak tool` from the system menu and then select from the extensions tab on the gnome tweak tool and turn on Arc Menu.

+**Note:** make sure you restart your system after you install this extension as the extension may not show up in gnome tweak tool.

 ##
 ### Bugs